 The oil market had a roller coaster ride in 2020.
-West Texas Intermediate (WTI) oil crashed more than 80% from January 2020 to April 2020, before staging a near 450% rally back up from the April 2020 lows to the highs of early February 2021.
+West Texas Intermediate (WTI) oil crashed more than 80% from January 2020 to April 2020, before staging a near 450% rally back up from the April 2020 lows to the highs of October 2021.

 However, many analysts believe the upside is not yet over with OPEC (Organization of Petroleum Exporting Countries) committed to higher prices and lower output as companies focus on renewable energy sources instead.
 Demand is also likely to pick up even more when individuals can start to travel more freely.

-In the long-term chart of WTI oil above, it shows a clear horizontal support level at $34.42.
+In the long-term chart of WTI crude oil above, it shows a clear horizontal support level at $34.42.
 During the pandemic, the price broke through this level before recovering and moving back up.
 The price then retested this level at the end of 2020.
-Since then, the price has surged higher to the top of the long-term descending trend line from the 2008, 2013, 2014 and 2018 swing highs.
+Since then, the price has surged higher to the top of the long-term descending trend line from the 2008, 2013, 2014 and 2018 swing highs and broken through.

-If the price can break through these levels then a technical break, combined with a positive fundamental backdrop and the start of a commodity supercycle, could see oil trading higher in the long-term.
+The technical break of this long-term resistance line, combined with a positive fundamental backdrop and the start of a commodity supercycle, could see oil trading higher in the long-term.
 This may also have a positive effect on energy companies which were battered during the pandemic period.